Linuxfabrik/lfops/roles/duplicity/README.md

 This role configures *daily file-based* backups using [duplicity](https://duplicity.gitlab.io/).
 Currently, this role is focused on using [OpenStack Object Storage ("Swift")](https://wiki.openstack.org/wiki/Swift) as the storage backend.

+Note that this role does not support running with `--check`, as it first creates a GPG-Key which is required for the rest of the role.

 Runs on

 * RHEL 7 (and compatible)